dennisjosesilva/incremental-contour-experiments/README.md

 * **runtime_non_incr_contour**: Runtime in milliseconfs of the non-incremental algorithm for contour computation.

 The repository also contains two bash scripts which reproduces the dataset we reported in the paper and the result are available in [this google colab]([paper-runtime-analysis - Google Drive](https://drive.google.com/drive/u/1/folders/1F8o781tyAaHEVwBRo01fqX4Wz9gK96ay)[paper-runtime-analysis - Google Drive](https://drive.google.com/drive/u/1/folders/1F8o781tyAaHEVwBRo01fqX4Wz9gK96ay)).
 The scripts **run_gen_runtime_2.sh** and **run_gen_runtime_checkboard_2.sh** runs the scripts **gen_runtime_2.py** and **gen_runtime_checkboard_2.py**, respectively, twice for each available contour computation algorithm order.
-They generate 12 csv files which were used to perform the time analysis of our algorithm.
+They generate 12 csv files which were used to perform the time analysis of our algorithm in the paper.